 Rated 3.0 out of 5.0 by Bobcat Plastic fasteners

 These look ok, but they are just cheap plastic.
 An option for metal would be great.

-Rated 1.0 out of 5.0 by DIYEverything The Worst Fastener I've Ever Used
+Rated 1.0 out of 5.0 by David The Worst Fastener I've Ever Used

 I was attempting to replace the old ones that broke, but once these are about halfway into the hole, they begin to bend and will not insert any further.
 I tried everything I could think of, but fighting with these fasteners from the top of a 32 foot extension ladder was becoming dangerous.
 I'll return these and use reliable concrete anchors.
 I'll probably save some money.